 How to quieten FOMO (The Fear Of Missing Out) to nurture your own voice

-I have talked to a lot of women since Covid19 caused our first countrywide lockdown, a taster of the enormous challenges to come.
-Throughout, the one thing we have all shared is our human need to feel connected and included.
-But to fight isolation and loneliness, we now spend 50% more time on social media than ever before, according to “The Sprout Social Index”.
+I have talked to a lot of women since the pandemic has impacted our lives, not to mention the war in Europe.
+When bad things happen, the one thing we all share is our human need to feel connected and included.
+As a result, we now spend 50% more time on social media than ever before, according to “The Sprout Social Index”.
 Which puts us at much higher risk of experiencing FOMO The Fear Of Missing Out.
 Feeling disconnected, excluded and anxious is definitely not what we were looking for online.

 When the grass looks greener